M66B/FairEmail/FAQ.md

 a standard Android component, is not present, for example because your custom ROM does not include it or because it was removed.
 FairEmail does not request storage permissions, so this framework is required to select files and folders.
-No app, except maybe file managers, targetting Android 4.4 KitKat or later should ask for storage permissions because it would allow access to *all* files.
+No app, except maybe file managers, targeting Android 4.4 KitKat or later should ask for storage permissions because it would allow access to *all* files.

 <a name="FAQ26"></a>
 **(26) Can I help to translate FairEmail in my own language?**